muratkorkmaz89/openshift-java-cicd-pipeline/README.md

 # openshift-java-cicd-pipeline
-OpenShift Deployment with CI using Jenkins for Java applications
+OpenShift Deployment with CI using Jenkins for JEE applications